-ATV Accident Attorney, St. Louis
+ATV Accident Attorney in St. Louis, MO

 An ATV, or all terrain vehicle is a motorized off-highway vehicle with handlebars and a seat like a motorcycle, but with four tires that are optimized for control and safety when navigating unpaved roads.
 The term is more generally used to describe a number of small, open, motorized buggies designed for off-road use, and may also be known as a three wheeler, four wheeler, quad bike, or quad.

 Early ATVs seated the passenger behind the driver, motorcycle-style.
 Later, ATVs began to hit the marketplace that seated the passenger next to the driver or side-by-side.
 ATVs are fun to ride, and useful for work or hunting, but too often injuries result from accidents.
 The vast majority of ATV accidents result in a serious injury to the head or spinal cord, including traumatic brain injury or paralysis.
 Most ATV deaths result from the vehicle overturning or hitting something.

 The vast majority of ATV accidents are a direct result of poor design on the part of the manufacturer.
 A prime example involves the introduction of the three-wheeler in the early 1980′s.
 Despite knowledge of the risks associated with these machines, manufacturers continued to produce and sell millions of them.

 In the early 1980’s, ATV manufacturers produced the three-wheeler which had associated risks, and even though none have been produced since 1987, many are still in use today.